 When you undertake Email Marketing you have to properly strategize what kind of content is suitable for what set of audience.
 Every person would like to receive personalized content in his/ her inbox.
 This can be identified using Big Data and Analytics which enables the data to be compiled and classified which helps put people in different brackets based on what their interests were.

 Here tactics such as the A/B testing can be used to test the quality and the content of the emails.
-The Analytics report gives you in depth insights which can be used to better your future Marketing Campaigns and add a further degree of personalization to your emails.
+The Analytics report gives you in-depth insights which can be used to better your future Marketing Campaigns and add a further degree of personalization to your emails.

 It always benefits when you have a community built around your brand.
-It helps engage in better dialogue with the end users of your product which helps create a better rapport between the company and the consumer.
+It helps engage in better dialogue with the end-users of your product which helps create a better rapport between the company and the consumer.
 A Community is also a great way to test out soft launches of various products that the company has in its pipeline as they can expect an honest and non –biased review from their side.

-People are social animals and will generally buy products/ services if others are buying it too.
+People are social animals and will generally buy products/ services if others are buying them too.
 It’s just basic human psychology.
-To put this strategy into use you need to build a community of people who are associated to your brand and will be effective brand advocates when asked to promote the brand.
+To put this strategy into use you need to build a community of people who are associated with your brand and will be effective brand advocates when asked to promote the brand.
 A common example of this is Nike and the community it has built around common people and athletes.
 The more engaged a community is the more people will want to join it.

 Karen is a teenager who identifies with many makeup influencers.
 So when her favorite influencer teams up with a beauty brand and asks her to share it across social media for a better chance at winning the grand prize of a year’s worth of makeup and accessories.
-She eagerly informs her friends Janet, Kim, Paula and Elizabeth.
+She eagerly informs her friends Janet, Kim, Paula, and Elizabeth.

-Once you have a community of people in place who are in tune with your brand, the next step would be to piggyback on their social media platforms to bring your brand in front of a greater set of audience.
+Once you have a community of people in place who are in tune with your brand, the next step would be to piggyback on their social media platforms to bring your brand in front of a greater set audience.
 This strategy can succeed when you choose to incentivize the people who share your content on social media.

-The process of Incentivisation need not always be monetary, it could be a discount coupon, a free subscription to your service, free home delivery and so on as an effort to provide value to the people who are associated with your brand for a considerable amount of time.
+The process of Incentivisation need not always be monetary, it could be a discount coupon, a free subscription to your service, free home delivery, and so on as an effort to provide value to the people who are associated with your brand for a considerable amount of time.